 6. Have a Christmas Music Dance Party

 Crank up your favorite holiday tunes and move furniture out of the way.
-It’s time for a dancing and signing party!
+It’s time for a dancing and singing party!

-Make it random like leaving candy canes on cars, or be super intentional with one family by dropping off this creative gifts for the Christmas 12 days song.
+Get creative—leave candy canes randomly or surprise a family with intentional creative gifts for the Christmas 12 days song.

 8. See a Light Show